Bilberry for Mental Health: An Evidence-Based Review (2025)

 Memory Enhancement

-Regular bilberry consumption supports both short-term working memory and long-term memory formation.
+Regular consumption of anthocyanin-rich berries is linked to supporting both short-term working memory and long-term memory formation.
 The antioxidants protect neural pathways involved in memory consolidation and recall.

 🛡️